samuel-s-marques/thisdatedoesnotexist-profile-suggester/README.md

 # thisdatedoesnotexist-profile-suggester
- A Flask-based web application that calculates and returns a list of similar user profiles based on their interests, political views, and religion.
+ A simple API that calculates and returns a list of similar user profiles based on their interests, political views, and religion.
 The server utilizes TF-IDF (Term Frequency-Inverse Document Frequency) vectorization and cosine similarity to determine profile similarities.

 ### Setup

-To set up the dating app backend, follow these steps:
+To set up the profile recommendation system (profile suggester, in this case), follow these steps:

 1. **Install Dependencies:**
    ```bash